SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 * The **Center of mass or centroid**, for a binary image, is the average x and y position.
 The calculation for the coordinates of this point is done by the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean): for the x coordinates we sum all the x positions of all the points and then divide by the number of pixels (for y coordinates the same).
 More formally:
 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/blob8.webp)
 * The **perimeter** is the perimeter of the BLOB. it is the sum of the pixels of the contour of the BLOB (sometimes done using first-edge detection or other contour methods)
-* **Circularity**, there are different methods for calculating circularity, Heywood’s circularity factor is calculated to consider a perfect circle with a value of 1 and a straight line as ∞ a value
+* **Circularity**, there are different methods for calculating circularity, Heywood’s circularity factor is calculated to consider a perfect circle with a value of 1 and a straight line as ∞ a value:
 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/blob9.webp)
-* **Inverse Circularity** is often used since the value is in the range 0–1, with 1 a perfect circle and 0 a line
+* **Inverse Circularity** is often used since the value is in the range 0–1, with 1 a perfect circle and 0 a line:
 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/blob10.webp)

 In Python, it is quite simple, we just need to select and separate our BLOBs, and then are straightforward to extract properties (which we can easily store in a data frame).